Providing Construction Safety Glasses for Maximum Eye Protection

 Who is Responsible for Purchasing Construction Safety Glasses?

-Employers are tasked with purchasing construction safety glasses for their team.
+Employers are tasked with purchasing construction safety glasses for their teams.
 Some construction professionals opt to invest in their own personalized pair, though.
 If you don’t like the options supplied to you by your manager, consider shopping for a custom pair.

-How Often Does PPE Need Replacing?
+How Often Does Personal Protective Equipment) PPE Need Replacing?

 There’s no hard and fast rule for replacing PPE.
 Instead, OSHA says that construction glasses should be replaced when they can no longer protect the wearer from hazards.